Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.5.9 =

 * I've now added instructions via the images on how to access 'Dark Mode'.

+= 1.6.6 =

+* Tested up to Wordpress 5.6 without any issues, Also, YouTube is now back!

 == Social Sites ==